Explore, Expand and Embrace

 Working with Hope

-Hope is the flip side to a dream.
+Hope is the flip side of a dream.
 Just as belief is the flip side to faith.

 A dream is what you strive to be, while hope is what you wish something to become.